-The Solid Earth Science covers various research subjects, for instance, the structure and history of the Earth, earthquake and volcanoes, rocks and minerals, and recently extends to those of terrestrial planets.
-Thus, our research methods comprise physical and chemical observations and geological surveys in a filed, physical experiments and chemical analysis in a laboratory, and theoretical and numerical modeling, etc. Furthermore, we handle a wide range of space and time, from atom to whole Earth for scale, micro-seconds to giga-years for time.
+The Solid Earth Sciences cover various research subjects, for instance, the structure and history of the Earth, earthquake and volcanoes, rocks and minerals, and recently extends to those of terrestrial planets.
+Thus, our research methods include physical and chemical observations and geological surveys in a field, physical experiments and chemical analysis in a laboratory, and theoretical and numerical modeling, etc. Furthermore, we handle a wide range of space and time, from atom to whole Earth for scale, femtoseconds to giga-years for time.
 We have challenged to reveal the composition, state, and structure of the solid Earth consisting of the crust, mantle, and core, that is a snapshot of the evolution process of the Earth at the present time.
-To understand and forecast the Earth’s evolution, it is important to study geological records left on the surface of the Earth and to analyze rocks that reflect mantle information of each geological era with petrological and geochemical methods and to consider theoretical and numerical modeling with time.
+To understand and forecast the Earth’s evolution, it is important to study geological records left on the surface of the Earth, to analyze rocks that reflect and record the state of inner Earth of each geological era with petrological and geochemical methods, and to consider theoretical and numerical modeling with time.
+The Solid Earth Sciences Section comprises the researchers who conduct such studies.

-Finally, in the Solid Earth Science section, we organized new focus groups for research fields that do not fit into the framework of existing academic societies.
-They not only promote session proposals and provide opportunities for research promotion and information exchange, but also have a function as a window for international societies such as AGU, IUGG, EGU, AOGS, etc. Currently, we have vigorously active four focus groups: Earth’s interior science, hard rock drilling science, thermochronology on Earth’s surface processes, and ocean floor Earth science.
+Finally, in the Solid Earth Sciences Section, we encourage to organize new academic groups called as focus groups.
+The focus groups aim to promote session proposals as well as provide research opportunities and exchange scientific information over the barriers of the existing academic societies.
+Furthermore, they are also expected to have a function as a window for international societies such as AGU, IUGG, EGU, AOGS, etc. Currently, we have vigorously active five focus groups: Earth’s interior science, Hard rock drilling science, Thermochronology on Earth’s surface processes, Ocean floor Earth science, and Science of slow and fast earthquakes.

 Please contact the JpGU Secretariat if you wish to reproduce any of the content on this website.